4 Types of Detroit Tours You'll Want to Experience

 Detroit has been home to the filming of many Hollywood movies, but maybe none as action-packed as 2016's Batman V. Superman: Dawn of Justice.
 What’s more, smartphone users have the chance to download the Batman v Superman Tour app and go on a tour of the historic Motor City locations that were featured in the movie.
 The app features content, extras and cool freebies that become available as you check in at the 12 respective Detroit locations.

-About the Author: Dan Fuoco is the Interactive Marketing Manager for the VisitDetroit and is responsible for building and engaging with VisitDetroit’s social media and blog communities.
+About the Author: Dan Fuoco is the former Interactive Marketing Manager for the VisitDetroit and was responsible for building and engaging with VisitDetroit’s social media and blog communities.
 You can find him geeking out over social media infographics, muscle cars, and Detroit.